ragingwind/wasm-helloworld/readme.md

 - Setup git, CMake, gcc and python on your system
 - Install [Emscripten toolchain](http://webassembly.org/getting-started/developers-guide/) and [The WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)
+- Install compilers for Go, Rust and C/C++

 # Installation Dependencies

-Each demo has own npm dependencies in package.json to build and start application.
-For getting convenience of installation, you should install dependencies with `yarn install --modules-folder=../node_modules`
+Each demo has own npm dependencies or own environment to build and start application.
+In case of Node.js environment, for getting convenience of installation, you should install dependencies with `yarn install --modules-folder=../node_modules`

 # Demos